ImadeusF/Laravel-Filament-Basic-Tutorial/README.md

 Refresh the page and see the results.

-## Filament : add new categoriers and new articles
+## Filament : add new categories and new articles

 You may have already tried adding a category or article and encountered an error.
 You can try to add one now, but it won’t work.